 - Dr. Montessori

 Mardie is an accomplished Montessori educator with over 20 years of daily, hands-on learning with children ages 2.9-6 years.
 She co-founded Violeta in 2015 and continues to serve as the Director and English speaking Head of School.
 Mardie first discovered Montessori while volunteering on the Oglala Lakota Native American Reservation in South Dakota and came to recognize the potential Montessori holds for effective desegregation and for closing the achievement gap.
 She gained her Association Montessori Internationale (AMI) Primary diploma from the Montessori Education Training Center of Arizona (now the Southwest Institute for Montessori Studies).
-She holds a B.A. in History, a M.Ed. in Curriculum and Instruction, and is currently working towards her Post Master’s Certificate in Early Education Research, Policy and Practice at the University of Massachusetts Boston.
+She holds a B.A. in History, a M.Ed. in Curriculum and Instruction, and a Post Master’s Certificate in Early Education Research, Policy and Practice from the University of Massachusetts Boston.
 She is EEC Director 2 and Lead Teacher Certified.
 Mardie’s passion is working directly with children and their families, and her investment in individualized learning forms lasting bonds, giving each child the confidence and tools necessary for lifelong learning.
 She is also a lecturer, trainer, and mentor of new AMI teachers and volunteers with a variety of local charities focused on children, improving parks and serving the homeless.